When to Think and When to Look: Uncertainty-Guided Lookback: Introduction

 \textbf{How should we trade off breadth vs.\ depth of thinking?} We do not yet know how to best allocate test-time compute between sampling more reasoning paths (breadth) and using stronger reasoning modes (depth) in perception tasks.

-\textbf{Can we control thinking for better perception tasks?} Text-only CoT work on early exit and confidence (DEER~\cite{xu2025deer}, DeepConf~\cite{fu2025deepconf}, REFRAIN~\cite{sun2025refrain}) shows that blindly elongating chains can be wasteful or harmful, motivating LVLM decoding that reacts to visual grounding and uncertainty rather than token counts alone.
+\textbf{Can we control thinking for better perception tasks?} Text-only CoT work on early exit and confidence (DEER~\cite{yang2025deer}, DeepConf~\cite{fu2025deepconf}, REFRAIN~\cite{sun2025refrain}) shows that blindly elongating chains can be wasteful or harmful, motivating LVLM decoding that reacts to visual grounding and uncertainty rather than token counts alone.

-This paper addresses these questions through a systematic study of visual thinking in the latest InternVL3.5~\cite{wang2025internvl35} and Qwen3-VL~\cite{bai2025qwen25vl} models.
-We focus on these two families because Qwen3 LLMs consistently outperform LLaMA-based counterparts, and both Qwen3-VL and InternVL3.5 are open-source state-of-the-art LVLMs with a large margin over other models; prior work~\cite{wu2025groundedcot,zheng2024thinkingbeforelooking} also indicates that only these families exhibit strong visual reasoning.
+This paper addresses these questions through a systematic study of visual thinking in the latest InternVL3.5~\cite{internvl35} and Qwen3-VL~\cite{bai2025qwen25vl} models, two open-source state-of-the-art LVLM families that we focus on because prior work~\cite{wu2025groundedcot,zheng2024thinkingbeforelooking} suggests they are the only ones to exhibit strong visual reasoning.
 Through controlled experiments and fine-grained analysis, we show that test-time thinking has a highly structured, non-uniform impact: its benefits depend strongly on model capacity, sampling budget, and task category.
 In particular, we find clear regimes where thinking helps and others where concise instruct decoding is preferable.
 Building on these observations, we propose \emph{uncertainty-guided lookback}, a training-free decoding strategy.
 Instead of always “thinking more,” we monitor when the model’s ongoing chain is likely drifting and selectively trigger short, visually anchoring lookback prompts that refocus the reasoning on the image.
-This mechanism, optionally combined with a lightweight parallel exploration of more visually grounded continuations, turns our analysis of long-wrong vs.\ quiet-wrong behavior into a practical recipe for routing deliberation to the instances where visual thinking actually improve.
+This mechanism, optionally combined with a lightweight parallel exploration of more visually grounded continuations, turns our analysis of long-wrong vs.\ quiet-wrong behavior into a practical recipe for routing deliberation to the instances where visual thinking actually improves.
+Overall, this work makes the following contributions: